Are you concerned that your child isn’t using enough words?

 WHY WAIT?
 Contact us today to see if your child might need speech therapy!

-We offer free phone consultations to find out whether or not your child may benefit from speech therapy.
+We offer free introductory phone calls to find out whether or not your child may benefit from speech therapy.
 If you decide to move forward, we can schedule an in-person evaluation followed by weekly treatment sessions.

 "Emily and Kalista have both been amazing to work with.
 My child looks forward to speech therapy every week and is picking up new words daily!
 I like this place because we are able to go the same time each week and they are super easy going.
 Kalista is great with my child and makes it fun!
 That is so important!
 We have been to other speech therapists in town and their therapy sessions were very “clinical” and not fun for my child.
 We found the right fit for us.
 We love Prickly Pear!"